 Fortunately, more advanced tools for study and research have become available and they have provided scientists a more reliable basis for determining and analyzing phylogeny.
 Nucleic acids, such as DNA and RNA, store and retain certain genetic information that scientists use as hints of plausible evolutionary origins and history.
 It is because these biomolecules are heritable.

 The phylogenetic tree of animals depicting the evolution of animal organs is a special phylogeny example.
-It shows animal phylogeny is terms of the evolution of animal organs.
-In this type of diagram, the evolutionary relationship of major animal lineages can be inferred based on the organ level of organization.
-For instance, the digestive system seemed to first appear about 600 million years ago and in about a hundred million years later, liver evolved in vertebrates, such as humans.
+It shows animal phylogeny in terms of the evolution of animal organs.
+In this type of diagram, the evolutionary relationship of major animal lineages can be inferred based on the organ level of the organization.
+For instance, the digestive system seemed to first appear about 600 million years ago, and about a hundred million years later, the liver evolved in vertebrates, such as humans.

 - Molecular Phylogeny.
 (2019).
 Retrieved from Tulane.edu website: https://www.tulane.edu/~wiser/protozoology/notes/tree.html